kyraikeda/kyraikeda.github.io/essays/final-project-idea.md

 # Project: Rate My UHM Prof

 ## Overview
 <i>The problem:</i> The actual RateMyProfessors site can be difficult to use at times due to there being so many professor names to filter.
-Also, you can't update a review after submitting, which There is also the problem that you can't guarantee whether a review is just a troll or not.
+Also, you can't update a review after submitting and there is a character limit to the reviews, which can be stifling.
+There is also the problem that you can't guarantee whether a review is just a troll or not.

 <i>The solution:</i> Rate My UHM Prof, a centralized website where only current UH Manoa students can review their professors.
+By registering and logging in with their UH student ID, we can guarantee the reviews are written by real students.

 ## Mockup page ideas
 There are multiple user roles.
 The student role can be any student with a UH id, and they're allowed to make and view reviews.
 The admin role is chosen by the site creators to monitor and filter out abusive or unrelated posts.

-The site will allow users to filter professors by course and rating.
+The site will allow users to filter professors by course and/or rating.
+One feature is to not set a character limit so that students can include more information if they wish.
+Students will be able to thumbs up or thumbs down reviews that they feel don't accurately describe their own experience.

 If users see a review that is inappropriate, they can report it via the report button on the professor list page.
-This sends a report to the Admin.
+This sends a report to the Admin in which they can determine what to do with the review from there.

 Mockup pages include:
 <li>Landing page</li>